MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-273-Defense-Materiel-Disposition/subpart-B-Reutilization-Transfer-Sale-Property/section-273.15.md

 (iii) The UII mark, if applicable, will not be removed from a personal property item offered for RTD.

-(3) *Screening for personal property* - (i) *Screening.* (A) DoD reutilization is accomplished electronically via MILSTRIP and DLA Transaction Services, through the DLA Disposition Services Web site.
+(3) *Screening for personal property*—(i) *Screening.* (A) DoD reutilization is accomplished electronically via MILSTRIP and DLA Transaction Services, through the DLA Disposition Services Web site.

 (B) At the end of the DoD exclusive internal screening cycle, DoD excess property (excluding FEPP, scrap and HW) is transmitted to the GSAXcess®, and GSA assumes control of federal agency transfer and donation screening.
 The property remains in DLA Disposition Services accounts and can be viewed on their Web site.